xmindflow/Awesome_Mamba/README.md

 🔍 Here, we explore the intricate world of Mamba architecture through a comprehensive collection of research papers, each shedding light on different facets of this versatile framework.

 ### What is Mamba Architecture? 🤔
-Mamba architecture is a pioneering framework in deep learnig, known for its selective state spaces and efficiency in processing complex data structures.
-It stands at the forefront of innovation, pushing the boundaries of what's possible in sequence modeling, image processing, speech recognition, and much more.
+Mamba architecture is a pioneering framework in deep learning, known for its selective state spaces and efficiency in processing complex data structures.
+It stands at the forefront of innovation, pushing the boundaries of what's possible in sequence modelling, image processing, speech recognition, and much more.

 ### Why This Repository? 🌈
 - **Curated Content:** Each paper has been carefully selected to ensure you have access to high-quality research.